 This event did not change me much.
 Affected me, yes, but then I had been evolving into a mostly solitary boy.
 I could hardly bear it when we were not in school.
 Mr. Gaetz often allowed me to sprawl in the coatroom, reading whatever I wanted from the stacks of old National Geographic magazines.
 While bigger boys pursued reckless pursuits, like at night-time venturing boldly up on the laundry roof to reach some girls open windows, like staging spud fry feasts back in the woods and planning other escapades.
 I daydreamed about rockets and space exploration.
 I had become the Home’s book boy.
 Every few weeks, I would catch the bus into downtown Calgary, lugging a large canvas sack to bring back a supply of books for the small number of readers.
 I was first amongst them.
 I lost myself in books, Jules Verne and Joseph Conrad, every book on aeronautics and science I could grasp.
 Mr. Gaetz wrote on my report that I would one day become one of Canada’s great scientists or engineers.
 Getting old now, I sometimes think I would have better wasted my time on the typical boy’s more earthy and hormone driven interests.
 I was of course, aware of girls but could not comprehend them at all; idealized them but had no idea how to attract them.
 Nor had I any idea of what I might do with those leggy, coltish dream girls.

 Looking back, I am most amused and still fascinated by the amazing and sometimes highly dangerous things that happened.
-Some I remember are the times when on laundry duty when we put kids for dizzying rides in the dryers.
+I remember the times when on laundry duty, we put kids for dizzying rides in the dryers.
 Sure, we turned the heat off or at least low.
 We never did put a kid between the mangle rollers (that was the industrial machine used to iron sheets).
-I remember the time some kids got hold of giant old truck tire.
-They got the more easily influenced little kids to perch in the middle, clinging on with desperate hands.
-Then they set them loose down the old riverbed, from high on the hillside.
+I recall the boys finding a giant old truck tire.
+They then persuaded more easily influenced little kids to perch in the middle, clinging on with desperate hands.
+Set loose down the old, dry streambed, from high on the hillside.
 I can still see one of those tires, hurtling at great speed and bounding, spinning, maybe five feet in the air as it crossed the driveway to ultimately crash on the front lawn.
 In winter, kids would loiter around the nearby bus stop to snatch onto the back bumper and as the bus careened off along the icy roads, they were sliding magnificently on the back.
 And some things were wonderfully dumb.
 We had two boys planning a runaway.
 They somehow seized on the idea of stealing a crate of frozen white fish (that was delivered every Friday), which they stashed up in the woods behind the school.
 (Don’t ask me now they intended to cook it or carry it).
 Turns out that something came up to delay their planned getaway.
 The stink that emanated from their stash quashed all their plans.

 With Mr. T’s arrival, sports became more important.
 He was keen on two things, team sports and the idea of transforming the Wood’s Home into something resembling Boys Town in Nebraska.
 He must have seen the famous old movie with the story about Father Flanagan.
 The film about it came out in 38.
 It had the memorable saying, “He ain’t heavy, Father, he’s my brother.”
 T drove all the way to Omaha, to film the campus with 8mm and learn about it.
 Never mind that we were not a Catholic institution and quite poor to boot.
 Likely, the founding concepts of Boy’s Town inspired him to create a family like atmosphere and foster social skills.
 He tried.
 One thing he introduced was to have a gathering with cake for boy’s birthdays.
 He might even have baked the cake himself.
 He had a dark side though, possibly because of his wartime experiences and was a fierce disciplinarian.
 I can remember nighttime thumping, shouts and banging coming sometimes from his private bathroom after lights-out as he punished some lad.